Cody Bellinger Player Props: Cubs vs. Braves

 Cody Bellinger At The Plate

-- Bellinger is batting .318 with one homer during his last outings and is on a five-game hitting streak.
+- Bellinger is batting .381 with one homer during his last games and is on a six-game hitting streak.

-- Bellinger has picked up a hit in 59 of 78 games this season, with multiple hits 25 times.

-- In 33 games this year (42.3%), Bellinger has picked up an RBI, and in 10 of those games (12.8%) he had two or more.
+- In 33 games this year (41.8%), Bellinger has picked up an RBI, and in 10 of those games (12.7%) he had more than one.
 He has also driven home three or more of his team's runs in six contests.

-- He has scored in 46 of 78 games this year, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.